activout/firebase_options_selector/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Usr this library from [Activout AB](https://activout.se) to switch between different Firebase projects in your app.
+Use this library from [Activout AB](https://activout.se) to switch between different Firebase projects in your app.

 ## Features